Connexxa: Research and practice on women and queer people in the night-time.

 WHAT'S CONNEXXA?

-Connexxa is a lab for the night-time.
+Connexxa is an independent lab on the nighttime.

 Where research meets practice.